Grand Junction Railroad: History

-Abandoned proposals for more western service
+Proposals for more western service

 The "locally preferred alternative" for the Urban Ring project as of June 2008 calls for routing bus rapid transit along the Grand Junction right-of-way, from George Washington Park in Cambridgeport, over the Charles River.
 The existing railroad bridge would be widened to add lanes for buses and the path.

 In 2010, Lieutenant Governor Tim Murray publicly discussed branching the Framingham/Worcester Line over the Grand Junction to provide MBTA Commuter Rail service from Worcester to North Station.

 In December 2011, the Massachusetts Department of Transportation announced that "is not pursuing the use of the Grand Junction for increased MBTA Commuter Rail service at this point," opting instead to expand South Station, which would allow more service from Worcester without the need for a North Station route.
 It further stated: "However, expanding Boston South Station is an enormously complex and expensive project without a specific timeframe.
 Should the need for increased Commuter Rail capacity become overwhelming in the period prior to the expansion of South Station, MassDOT might reopen the Grand Junction discussion.
 The use of Grand Junction for Commuter Rail service could meet some of the needs to be provided by an expanded South Station, at much lower cost and with much less time and complexity."

 The Grand Junction would have been used to carry ethanol by rail to a tank farm in Revere as one of three route options considered in a proposal that underwent state safety and environmental review in 2013.
 Unit trains consisting of perhaps 60 tank cars would have run at night to deliver the gasoline additive.
 In the face of community opposition and pressure from the state legislature, the company withdrew its proposal on July 2, 2013, days before the Lac-Mégantic rail disaster.

 In 2014, the western part of the line was included in a proposal to connect a proposed West Station with North Station, with the creation of an additional infill station on the line in Cambridge.

+In October 2024, the Cambridge Redevelopment Authority (CRA) released a detailed engineering feasibility study of such a transit connection.
+The study was conducted on behalf of the CRA as part of developer Boston Properties's efforts to mitigate its development project in Kendall Square.
+The study determined that "urban rail" using electric multiple units (EMUs) or battery electric multiple units (BEMUs) was the most feasible mode.
+The "Core Route", between West Station and North Station, would cost between $378.28 million and $667.26 million (depending on whether 2-car or 4-car sets are used, and whether EMUs or BEMUs are used); while an "Extended Route" connecting to Everett, Chelsea, Revere and Lynn, would cost between $515.9 million and $1,254.03 million.
+The Core Route, which would have four new stations (including West Station), could receive 6,500–11,200 daily boardings per day by 2040.